vmikusova/DataMole/README.md

 # AirPump failures

-Your customer is manufacturing devices containing air pumps.
-Each machine consists of 4 air pumps.
+A customer is manufacturing devices containing air pumps that provide pressure for a machine cycle.
 Ideally, the air pressure rises sharply and remains stable throughout the machine's cycle, where it drops sharply.
 However, it can happen that the air pressure drops due to pump failure, or the air pressure rises or drops slowly.

-The aim of the project is to detect such behavior for the customer.
+The goal of the project is to detect a pump failure.
+The typical air pump failure is a temporary pressure decrease in the first half of the cycle.

 ## Data structure